-The house has 4 stories with salons and bedrooms with an additional small fifth level and terrace with a view of the Roman ruins of Volubilis.
-It is near the end of a dead end alley in the Kasbah of Moulay Idriss.
+The guesthouse/bed and breakfast has 4 stories with salons and bedrooms with an additional small fifth level and terrace with a view of the Roman ruins of Volubilis.
+It is near the end of a dead end alley in the Kasbah of Moulay Idriss Zerhoun, Morocco.
 You enter the house on the main or middle floor which is where the family lives.
 There is also a large Moroccan salon or living room where meals can be served and the kitchen is also on this floor.
 On the third floor there are three bedroom with a covered terrace.
 On the fourth floor there are two bedroomss with another covered terrace.

 On the bottom floor there are four bedrooms that wrap around a common sitting area in a Moroccan style salon.
 Each room has a private adjoining bath with shower facilities and sit down western toilet.

 Guestrooms are also available with 1 bed or as many as five in one room.